ICC Cricket World Cup 2023: Five things we learned in the group stage

 It was only the second day of the tournament in India when he brought up the three figures in style against Sri Lanka in Dehli.

-His team also entered the record books with the highest ever tournament total of 428 in a 102-run win.
+His team also entered the record books with the highest-ever tournament total of 428 in a 102-run win.

-South Africa could have been considered India’s greatest challengers in the semi-finals but for their meeting in the group stage.
+South Africa could have been considered India’s greatest challengers in the semifinals but for their meeting in the group stage.
 One of only two defeats for the Proteas saw them humbled by the hosts in a 243-run defeat as they were bowled out for 83 in Kolkata.